COTO DONANA AND ALENTEJO

 We will fly from Leeds/Bradford to Faro, using the scheduled services of Jet2.
 The outbound flight departs early morning and the return flight arrives back mid-afternoon.
-It is also possible to join this trip from other airports including Manchester.
+It may also possible to join this trip from various other airports.
 Please contact us for details.

 Crested Coot is rare in Europe.
 We know of several sites where they can be found.

 Glossy Ibis have increased greatly in the last ten years.
 Hundreds now nest in the Coto.

 Little Bustard displaying near Mertola.